Bernard Kennedy: Early life, family and education

-Bernard Peter Mel Kennedy was born on 20 May 1952 in Rathfarnham, Dublin to Alice Kennedy (née Hughes) and William Augustine Kennedy, an actor and chemist.
+Bernard Peter Mel Kennedy was born on 20 May 1952 in Rathfarnham, Dublin to William Augustine Kennedy and Alice Kennedy (née Hughes).

 Kennedy was ordained in 1979 at Dublin's Holy Cross Seminary (previously known as Clonliffe College).
 He holds a Master of Arts (MA) in psychoanalytic studies from the University of Sheffield, having matriculated in 2000 and graduated in 2002 with a thesis titled On freudian understanding of Sexuality; he holds a Master of Science (MSc) in psychoanalytic psychotherapy from University College Dublin, which he attended from 2002 to 2004 and for which his thesis was titled On Homosexuality and the relation to the father.
 His Doctor of Philosophy (PhD) focuses on symptomatology in the works of Freud and Lacan in a 2006 thesis titled The Freudian Understanding of the Symptom.

 Career

 Priesthood and theology

-Beginning in 1978 at the age of 26, Kennedy was deacon at the Church of the Good Shepherd in Churchtown, Dublin, a position he held until his regisnation the following year.
+Beginning in 1978 at the age of 26, Kennedy was deacon at the Church of the Good Shepherd in Churchtown, Dublin, a position he held until his resignation the following year.
 He was ordained in 1979 at Dublin's Holy Cross Seminary and in the same year became the youth ministry coordinator at Dublin's Church of Our Lady of Victories and a teacher of religious education at Dublin's Sallynoggin College of Further Education.
 In 1982, he became the spiritual counsellor of Mater Misericordiae University Hospital.
 The following year, he left all previous posts and became the chaplain of the Loreto Convent in Balbriggan and the Balbriggan Renewal Group in Dublin, and spiritual advisor to the North Dublin Charismatic Movement until 1988.

 In Ireland's Crashing Catholicism (2013), Kennedy offers three causes for the Church's declining power in Ireland:

 Since September 2017, Kennedy has been the pastor of Enniskerry, holding the position of priest of the Archdiocese of Dublin.